-Although the strongest sativa strains might take longer to flower than the purest indica strains, trust us – the latest and best sativa strains of 2020 are some you’ve got to consider growing.
+Although the strongest sativa plants might take longer to flower than the purest indica plants, trust us – the latest and best sativa strains of 2020 are some you’ve got to consider growing.

-If you aren’t sure where to start with growing the best sativas, don’t worry – we’re here to help with our list of the top sativa strains of 2020 and our handy growing guide for the best sativa weed.
+If you aren’t sure where to start with growing the best sativas, don’t worry – we’re here to help with our list of the top choices of 2020 and our handy growing guide for the best sativa weed.

 Table of Contents